 Sunflowers are usually tall and many species can grow to six feet or taller.
 They bear one or more wide, terminal flower heads and the disks of these flower heads are made up of many little flowers though seeing these tiny flowers may be difficult without magnification.
 Sunflower lower leaves are opposite, often heart-shaped or lance-ovate, and almost always have rough, serrated edges.
 Most sunflower leaves are dark green.
 Most sunflowers have brilliant yellow petals.
 Many have hairy stems or leaves.

 There is considerable variability across genus Helianthus.
-Wild sunflowers differ dramatically in appearance and habit from the cultivated tall, top-heavy plants plants that can paint a field golden.
+Wild sunflowers differ dramatically in appearance and habit from the cultivated tall, top-heavy plants that can paint a field golden.
 Wild sunflowers are most often perennials; cultivated sunflowers are almost always annuals.
 Perennial sunflower roots may develop tubers; the roots of annual sunflowers, though they may be deep, will not develop tubers.
 Perennial sunflowers prefer to spread by rhizomes while annual sunflowers preferentially spread by seed (Rhoades, 2020).
-Though distinguishing one wild species of sunflower from another can be confusing, identifying whether a plant is a sunflower is often straightforward.
+Though distinguishing one wild species of sunflower from another can be confusing, identifying whether a plant is a sunflower is generally straightforward.

 Most of the sunflowers now growing on the planet are annual plants, cultivated varieties of Helianthus annuus.
 Based on total sunflowers grown each year, sunflower’s role as a popular garden plant is far overshadowed by the number of sunflowers grown as an oilseed crop.
-Sunflower is the fourth most important plant-based oil crop in the world, following palm, soybean, and rapeseed (National Sunflower Association).
+Sunflower is the fourth most important plant-based oil crop in the world, following palm, soybean, and rapeseed (National Sunflower Association, 2022).
 Most of the market value of sunflowers is in the oil, whether that oil is eaten by people (or birds) as part of a whole seed or extracted from the seed then sold.
 Sunflower meal, left over after sunflower oil is extracted, is often added to livestock feed.
 The annual global sunflower market has recently been valued at over $7 billion USD.

 Cultivated annual sunflowers are much more widely used than their perennial cousins, whose seeds, though also oil-rich, are too small and grow too sparsely for oil extraction to make economic sense.
 Cultivated Helianthus tuberosus, the perennial sunflower which produces the edible tubers called sunchokes, may be making something of a comeback as a high-end health food but remains a niche crop globally.